2nd Lt. John P. Bobo, USMC - Medal of Honor Award for action on 30 March, 1967

 In 1967 Ninth Marines, a unit of Third Marine Division (3rd MarDiv) and III MAF, conducted sweeps of the area north of Highway 9 seeking to interdict VC and NVA forces attacking allied outposts.
 In a series of operations named “Prairie” the three battalions of Ninth Marines, augmented by Third Battalion, Fourth Marines, maneuvered across varied terrain, ranging from rolling plains of elephant grass, to steep, densely wooded hillsides, seeking to engage the enemy.

 As in Korea a decade earlier, the Marines of I Corps found themselves at a disadvantage, in that they could not pursue communist troops that retreated to north of the DMZ.
-During Operation Prairie, the best III MAF and Ninth Marines could do would be to patrol, engage and pin down and engage any NVA and Vietcong units that appeared south of the border.
+During Operation Prairie, the best III MAF and Ninth Marines could do would be to patrol, locate, engage and destroy any NVA and Vietcong units that appeared south of the border.

 Prairie I kicked-off in early January and concluded on January 31; with up to six US battalions had been committed to the battle.
 Communist forces suffered upwards of 1,300 dead, and the Marines 239 KIA with another 1,200 wounded.